 - The first is emotions.
-Through your conversation, look for the moments of emotion.
+Through your conversation, look for moments of emotion.
 Don’t be afraid to linger there.
 When you hit a spot that matters to your prospect, stay there and ask more questions.
 Draw out the emotion.
-It could be a feature they love, it could be a fear they have of missing out, or some other kind of emotion.
-But when see it, use it.
+It could be a feature they love, a fear they have of missing out or some other kind of emotion.
+But when you see it, use it.

 - The third is strong closing questions.
 When you’ve detected that the prospect is ready to buy, have some good closing questions in your back pocket ready to ask.
 Questions like, “Did you want to make the down payment today with a check or credit card?”
-Or, “Did you want to pay in full today, or have a monthly installment plan?”
-Give them a Call to Action that allows them to immediately take action.
+Or “Did you want to pay in full today or have a monthly installment plan?”
+Give them a Call to Action that allows them to take action immediately.

-There is an art to this, but with practice and evaluation, you will be able to improve your ability to close the sale.
-You might consider engaging a coach to help you with your questions and scripts, as well as to help you increase in your self-awareness and other-awareness.
+There is an art to this, but with practice and evaluation, you can improve your ability to close the sale.
+You might consider engaging a coach to help you with your questions and scripts, as well as to help you increase in your self-awareness and other awareness.
 As a sales coach and sales trainer serving the Houston area, I am here to help you overcome this obstacle.
 Contact us if you want to have a no-obligation strategy session to take your sales to the next level.